Top 10 Simple Yoga Poses for Cervical Spondylosis and Neck Pain Cure

 Cervical spondylosis prevention

-• Running, jumping and high octane exercise should be avoided.
+• Running, jumping, and high-octane exercise should be avoided.

 • A wooden chair should be preferred.